 Rise early and take part in a truly divine ritual– yoga at sunrise.
 Each morning hundreds gather to take part and practice as the sun rises.
 Ensure this unforgettable experience is part of your Varanasi itinerary.
 Nothing beats yoga with a breathtaking view of the Ganges!

 An important Buddhist pilgrimage destination, Sarnath is where Buddha first preached.
 A place with a great spiritual significance, it boasts a rich history.
 In 234 BC, the Emperor Ashoka erected breathtaking stupas and monasteries.
-Structures were built until the 11th century AD.
+Structures continued to be built until the 11th century AD.
 It is one of the four key sites for Buddhists around the world.

 Today history, religion and nature converge, as it has now become a deer park.
 Ancient structures such as Dhamek Stupa, Chaukhandi Stupa and the Dharmarajika Stupa can still be seen.
 A truly unique place, nothing compares to wandering through ancient ruins whilst deer graze peacefully around you.